thomaspzollo/functional_uq/README.md

 #### Movielens

  - Data can be downloaded here: https://grouplens.org/datasets/movielens/
- - LightGBM model sourced from this repo: https://github.com/microsoft/LightGBM
+ - LightFM model sourced from this repo: https://github.com/lyst/lightfm

-### Running Experiments
+### Performing Experiments

 Run the below command to reproduce all of our experiments.
 Our experiment-ready data can be found under zipped_data/ and includes: